worldamazing/plan/docs/overview.md

 1. **Reducing Traffic and Transforming Urban Spaces**: Revolutionizing urban mobility and repurposing roads into green, communal spaces that support both humans and urban wildlife.
 1. **Additional Inititiaves**: A yearly world pizza party, adventure vehicles for personal use, urban wildlife tracking, setting global cultural norms, reducing redundant work through automation, and much more.

-For a deeper dive into these initiatives, visit the [GI Initiatives](https://github.com/whomanatee/plan/blob/main/docs/initiatives.md) document.
+For a deeper dive into these initiatives, visit the [World Amazing Initiatives](https://github.com/worldamazing/plan/blob/main/docs/initiatives.md) document.

 ## Luxury Class for All